Quantum-Inventions/qa-automation-challenge/jobs/SDE/Assignments/SDE-FE-Assignment.md

 - Include instructions for setting up and running your application
 - You are free to add any open source CSS framework like Bootstrap, Materia UI as per the need
 - You can use API mock service https://reqres.in/ for API needs.
-- No need to configure any database for any flows.
+- No database setup is required for this task

 ### Description